danveloper/grails-js-controllers/README.md

 }
 ```

+You can think about registration as a two-step process: the first step is to register your script within the JavaScript execution context; the second step is to have your script register itself with the ApplicationContainer.

 This registration process can also be performed dynamically and at runtime.
 As long as each JavaScript controller registers itself within the `ApplicationContainer`, and follows the conventions outlined above, the controllers will be resolved for otherwise unmapped urls.

 Parameters